 Sarri Singer, born in Lakewood, New Jersey, is the daughter of New Jersey State Senator, Robert Singer.
 Until 9/11, Sarri worked two blocks away from the World Trade Center.
 Deeply moved by the tragedy of 9/11, Sarri decided to resign from her position in December 2001 and move to Israel to help victims of terror.
 While there, Sarri coordinated bone marrow drives for Gift of Life and volunteered with various organizations working with victims of terror.

 On June 11, 2003, Sarri was on Bus 14 in Jerusalem when an 18 year old Palestinian terrorist dressed as a religious Jew boarded and blew himself up.
 16 people were killed, including all those seated and standing around her, and over 100 people were injured.
 Sarri was hospitalized for two weeks and then returned to New Jersey to be with family.
 Her story became high profile.
 She appeared on television stations such as CBS, FoxNews, CNN and radio interviews.
-She spoke before Congressmen and Senators in Washington, D.C. and politicians in New York and New Jersey.
+She spoke before members of Congress in Washington, D.C. and politicians in New York and New Jersey.
 In September 2003 she returned to work and volunteering in Israel.
 In June 2004, she returned to the United States to take care of medical issues associated with her attack.

 Dr. David Pelcovitz, Chair